milIE: Modular & Iterative Multilingual Open Information Extraction: Introduction

 \section{Introduction}

-Open Information Extraction (OpenIE) aims to extract structured facts in the form of triples from sentences \cite{Etzioni2008}.
-For example, given a sentence \textit{"Tokyo, the capital of Japan, is also the most populous city in Japan."}, an OpenIE system is expected to extract the following triples: (\textit{Tokyo}; \textit{capital of}; \textit{Japan}) and (\textit{Tokyo}; \textit{most populous city in}; \textit{Japan}).
-The different parts of the triple are also referred to as subject, relation and object, respectively.
-OpenIE extractions are human understandable intermediate representations of facts in source texts \cite{Mausam2016}, which are useful in a variety of information extraction end tasks such as summarization \cite{Christensen2017}, question answering \cite{Khot2017} and automated schema extraction \cite{Nimishakavi2016}.
+Open Information Extraction (OpenIE) aims to extract structured facts in the form of \emph{(subject, relation, object)}-triples from natural language sentences \cite{Etzioni2008}.
+For example, given a sentence, \textit{"Barrack Obama became the US President in the year 2008"}, an OpenIE system is expected to extract the following triples: (\textit{Barrack Obama}; \textit{became}; \textit{US President}) and (\textit{Barrack Obama}; \textit{became US President in}; \textit{2008}).
+We refer to subject, predicate and the object of the triple as slots of a triple.
+OpenIE extractions are schema-free, human understandable intermediate representations of facts in source texts \cite{Mausam2016}.
+They are useful in a variety of information extraction end tasks such as summarization \cite{xu2021generating}, question answering \cite{Khot2017,yan2018assertion} and automated schema extraction \cite{Nimishakavi2016}.